-Nata (屶, directly translated “mountain sword”) come in various sizes and shapes, but the type most familiar in the west does the duty of a light brush hatchet or heavy camp knife.
+Nata (屶, directly translated “mountain sword”, or 鉈) come in various sizes and shapes, but the type most familiar in the west does the duty of a light brush hatchet or heavy camp knife.
 Common characteristics include thick spines and heavy blades, often with single beveled edges similar to Japanese wood chisels.
 This type work well for medium duty camp tasks, carving hatchet work, roughing and shaping, green wood work, and bamboo splitting.
 Similar to boat builder’s or timber framer’s slicks, they can make controlled straight slices due to their mass and chisel-like bevel.
 Another common variation has double sided bevels, cord wrapped integral handles, and curved or hooked blades for working in the rice fields.

 This article will not aim to document the standard methods of nata handle construction, but will cover some of the considerations for undertaking a nihonto-fusion style method of mounting.
 Nor will this be a complete tutorial format, but rather an overview of some of the important points for the successful engineering of a knife in this manner.